wonma/My-Learning-Tracker/log.md

     }
 }
 ```
-See how simple my teacher made the conditional statement.
+Let's keep in mind that a conditional expression can be assigned to a variable.

 A2.
-Teacher's code (He used 'find' method)
+Teacher's code (He made two if-statements)
 ```JavaScript
 Hangman.prototype.getLetter = function (letterInput) {
     letterInput = letterInput.toLowerCase()	// chnage input to lowercase